jicamargo/school_library/README.md

 ### Usage

-To use the SCHOOL LIBRARY APP, run the school_library.rb script:
+To use the SCHOOL LIBRARY APP, run the main.rb script:
 ```
-ruby school_library.rb
+ruby main.rb
 ```

 -- The program will show a menu to interact with it.